luthentic/WEB-101/README.md

 7. **Malicious File Uploads:** Malicious file uploads occur when attackers upload files containing malware or other malicious code to a website or application.
 This can allow attackers to gain access to sensitive data or execute code on the server.

 ---
-## HTTP
+## Protocol
+7 Application Layer: HTTP, SMTP, SNMP, FTP, Telnet, SSH & SCP, NFS, RTSP 6 Presentation Layer: XDR, ASN.1, SMB, AFP
+5 Session Layer: TLS, SSL, ISO 8327 / CCITT X.225, RPC, NetBIOS, AppleTalk
+4 Transport Layer: TCP, UDP, RTP, SCTP, SPX, AppleTalk 3 Network Layer: IP, ICMP, IGMP, X.25, CLNP, ARP, RARP, BGP, OSPF, RIP, IPX, DDP 2 Data Link Layer: Ethernet, Token Ring, PPP, HDLC, Frame Relay, ISDN, ATM, Wireless LAN, FDDI 1 Physical Layer: Wire, Wireless, Fiber Optics, Coaxial Cable, Twisted Pair, PSTN, Repeater, DSU, CSU, Modem

-**HTTP:** HTTP primarily transmitted hypermedia documents like HTML, but in recent times, it has evolved into an application-layer protocol that can transmit various forms of information, including plain text, JSON, XML, and more.
+**HTTP:** primarily transmitted hypermedia documents like HTML, but in recent times, it has evolved into an application-layer protocol that can transmit various forms of information, including plain text, JSON, XML, and more.

 While it was originally designed for communication between web browsers and web servers, HTTP is now also utilized for communication with other purposes such as mobile applications and IoT devices.